 The principles governing free expression apply similarly to freedom of association.
 A free society cannot endure when subjective feelings of offence are recognized as a legal criterion that can be used to undermine the Charter's fundamental freedoms of expression and association.

-TWU does not engage in illegal discrimination
+TWU does not discriminate

-There is no legal authority for the proposition that a private institution engages in illegal discrimination by virtue of its beliefs.
-It is not illegal for a voluntary association to define itself in a way that results in some people not wanting to join it, or pay for its services.
+It is not illegal for a voluntary association to define itself in a way that results in some people (or many people) not wanting to join it, or pay for its services.